 Just seen another Facebook page (where does the day go…) which resonates with me so much.
 ‘They say, “It’s better to see something once than to hear about it a thousand times.”
 We couldn’t agree more!’

-One of the advantages of working in travel, as I’ve done for the past couple of decades now, as Founder and Managing Director of Seniors Holiday Travel Team, is that I see numerous travel ideas every day, and many of these allow me to reflect on my own personal travel experiences, while others, of course, are part of my personal bucket list, and so inspire me to plan more travel – it’s quite a long list, my personal bucket list!
+One of the advantages of working in travel, as I’ve done for the past couple of decades now, as Founder and Managing Director of Travel Team, is that I see numerous travel ideas every day, and many of these allow me to reflect on my own personal travel experiences, while others, of course, are part of my personal bucket list, and so inspire me to plan more travel – it’s quite a long list, my personal bucket list!

 And, yes, that bucket list does include the Orient Express, as in “Murder on the Orient Express”, one of Agatha Christie’s most famous novels.